-I highly recommend this tour, we went with Trout & Wine (I wasn’t compensated in any way, paid for everything myself) and wouldn’t have seen half the things ourselves if we’d self-guided.
+I highly recommend taking an Andes tour from Mendoza, and the company we went with—we went with Trout & Wine (I wasn’t compensated in any way, paid for everything myself) and wouldn’t have seen half the things ourselves if we’d self-guided.
 However, it is possible to rent a car or take a taxi up to do a bit of hiking if you’d prefer.
 Just want to mention that if it’s of interest.

 You can read all about our 7-day Argentina itinerary, with tons of tips for planning your own trip!